"Follow instructions; keep hands, feet and objects to yourself and respect everyone and everything.

 We have three school rules: Follow instructions; keep hands, feet and objects to yourself and respect everyone and everything.

-A copy of the School Positive Relationships and Behaviour Policy can be obtained from the School Office.
+A copy of the School Positive Relationships and Behaviour Policy can be obtained from the School Office; you can also find this on the 'downloads' and 'policies' section of the website.
 However, we always try to overcome difficulties and give support to enable the child to become a co-operative member of the school community.

 Equally, we are also committed to policies that promote equality of opportunity, positive attitudes to cultural diversity, the elimination of racial discrimination and safeguarding children.
 The policies for Equal Opportunity and Racial Equality and the plans for Disability Equality and Accessibility are available from the School Office.

 Our school is part of Operation Encompass.
 This is a police and education early intervention safeguarding partnership which supports children and young people who experience Domestic Abuse.